Alaric617R/Disk-Scheduler-Autograder/README.md

 After running `make test` and `make grade`, you will be able to find the outcome in your terminal.
 You can also open up your run result in the test folder you specified.

 ## Maintenance
 This autograder is written by Alaric when he is enslaved working on this project.
-It helped him expose all the bugs and Alaric thinks it will be a good idea to share this with all hardworking EECS students.
+It helped him expose all the bugs and Alaric thinks it will be a good idea to share this with all hardworking  students learning concurrent programming.

 >If there are any bugs, typos, suggestions, etc. Please reach out through my Instagram `alaricieiuxcs`.